lorol/arduino-esp32littlefs-plugin/README.md

 ## Arduino ESP32 LittleFS filesystem uploader

-- Arduino plugin, which packs sketch <b>data</b> folder into LittleFS filesystem image and uploads the image to ESP32 flash memory
+- Arduino plugin, which packs sketch **data** folder into LittleFS filesystem image and uploads the image to ESP32 flash memory
 - Everything is kept identified as SPIFFS for compatibility with your previous code like drop-in replacement
 - Same partition scheme and "data" folder is used
 - You can use either LITTLEFS or SPIFFS but not both simultaneously on given Arduino project